ktorio/ktor-documentation/topics/websocket.md

 ```kotlin
 ```
-{src="snippets/server-websockets/src/main/kotlin/com/example/Application.kt" include-lines="21,26-37,54-55"}
+{src="snippets/server-websockets/src/main/kotlin/com/example/Application.kt" include-lines="19,24-36"}

 You can find the full example here: [server-websockets](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/server-websockets).

 ### Example: Handle multiple sessions {id="handle-multiple-session"}

-To handle multiple WebSocket sessions (for example, for a chat application), you need to store each session on a server.
+To handle multiple WebSocket sessions (for example, in a [chat application](creating_web_socket_chat.md)), you need to store each session on a server.
 For example, you can define a connection with a unique name and associate it with a specified session.
 A sample `Connection` class below shows how to do this:

 ```kotlin
 ```
-{src="snippets/server-websockets/src/main/kotlin/com/example/Application.kt" include-lines="57-63"}
+{src="snippets/tutorial-websockets-server/src/main/kotlin/com/example/Connection.kt" include-lines="3-11"}

 Then, you can create a new connection inside the `webSocket` handler when a new client connects to the WebSocket endpoint:

 ```kotlin
 ```
-{src="snippets/server-websockets/src/main/kotlin/com/example/Application.kt" include-lines="21,39-54"}
+{src="snippets/tutorial-websockets-server/src/main/kotlin/com/example/plugins/Sockets.kt" include-lines="19-42"}

-You can find the full example here: [server-websockets](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/server-websockets).
+You can find the full example here: [tutorial-websockets-server](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/tutorial-websockets-server).